-A clearness committee is shaped and focused to meet the needs of the individual, the decision, and factors that come into play in specific situations (for example, a need to make a decision within a time frame).or time frames.
-A clearness committee may be formed by the person, or the person may askan individual personally, or by application to the appropriate Meeting committee to form one.
+A clearness committee is shaped and focused to meet the needs of the individual, the decision, and factors that come into play in specific situations or time frames.
+A clearness committee may be formed by an individual personally, or by application to the appropriate Meeting committee.
 Sometimes a Friend who sees a community member struggling with a weighty decision may suggest a clearness committee and, if the response is positive, may also help the Friend identify committee members.

-It is important that Friends contacted to serve on the committee understand the nature of the decision, why they were asked to serve on the committee, and the likely amount of time the commitment will require.are asked, and the estimated time commitment.
+It is important that Friends contacted to serve on the committee understand the nature of the decision, why they are asked, and the estimated time commitment.

-Each committee has a convener.
-Usually, this individualconvener, who usually contactsor helps contact potential committee members, explains the nature of the request, and arranges thea time and place for the first meeting.
-The convener also acceptsthe responsibility for facilitating the meeting and helping to ensure it is well grounded in worship.
+Each committee has a convener, who usually contacts potential committee members, explains the nature of the request, and arranges a time and place for the first meeting.
+The convener also accepts responsibility for facilitating the meeting and helping to ensure it is well grounded in worship.

-Members of the committee should be selected with the following in mind: their relationship with the person seeking clearness; their empathy and experience with the situation being considered; their centeredness; their ability to listen well without jumping in to give advice; their openness as to what the outcome should be; and their ability to empathize with the person in this type of decision.
+Members of the committee should be selected with the following in mind: their relationship with the person seeking clearness; their empathy and experience with the situation being considered; their centeredness; their ability to listen well without jumping in to give advice; their openness as to what the outcome should be.

-The personFriends can gain most from thea clearness committee if he or she has when they have prepared for it.
-It is usuallyoften helpful, both for the person and for committee members, to begin by expressing in writing the basic question and the issues surrounding it in writing.
-This statement can be given to committee members prior tobefore the first meeting to help them prepare.
-Prayerful searching, a meditative walking, or a creative activity such as making a collage or poem also may help the person seekshed Light.
+Friends can gain most from a clearness committee when they have prepared for it.
+It is often helpful, both for the person and for committee members, to begin by expressing in writing the basic question and the issues surrounding it.
+This statement can be given to committee members before the first meeting to help them prepare.
+Prayerful searching, meditative walking, or a creative activity such as making a collage or poem also may help shed Light.

 The committee may have one meeting or several.
-When necessary, it could may consist of a few Friends who convene after meeting without prior notice to help the person address an urgent decision.
+When necessary, it may consist of a few Friends who convene after meeting without prior notice to help the person address an urgent decision.